by Susan Flantzer © Unofficial Royalty 2019

 Marie-Thérèse had three younger siblings:

-Marie-Thérèse was eleven-years-old when the French Revolution started in 1789.
-Soon, her father King Louis XVI had lost much of his absolute power to the National Constituent Assembly and the majority of the French people saw no benefit in retaining the monarchy.
+Marie-Thérèse was eleven years old when the French Revolution started in 1789.
+Soon, her father King Louis XVI lost much of his absolute power to the National Constituent Assembly.
+The majority of the French people saw no benefit in retaining the monarchy.
 After a failed attempt to escape Paris in 1791 ended what little support was left for the monarchy, the royal family was held under house arrest at the Tuileries Palace in Paris.
 On June 20, 1792, a mob broke into the Tuileries Palace, threatening the royal family.
 Spared this time, their luck would run out two months later when another mob stormed the palace on August 10, 1792.

 This time, the family sought refuge at the Legislative Assembly but were arrested several days later and imprisoned at the Temple, the remains of a medieval fortress in Paris.
 On September 21, 1792, France officially abolished the monarchy and became a republic.
 Marie Antoinette, her husband, and their family were stripped of their titles and honors, becoming known as Monsieur and Madame Capet.
 Louis XVI was soon separated from his family and charged with undermining the French Republic.
 He was tried, found guilty, and sentenced to death.
 The former King Louis XVI was executed by guillotine on January 21, 1793.
 Royalists recognized Louis XVI’s imprisoned son Louis-Charles as King Louis XVII of France.